Research

 RoPA integration

 Article 30 and Article 35 are closely related.
 A DPIA captures detailed information about processing activities that should feed your Records of Processing Activities.
 If your DPIA tool and your RoPA are disconnected, you are maintaining parallel records that will inevitably diverge.
-Look for tools where approved DPIAs automatically populate or update Article 30 records.
+Look for tools where approved DPIAs draft or update Article 30 records for review.

 Risk extraction